falconry9527/English/interview/01_base_go.md

 A Radix Tree is a prefix-compressed trie that merges common prefixes to reduce memory usage.

 Q7: How does Go handle concurrency safety?
-By using channels for communication, or synchronization primitives from the sync package such as Mutex, RWMutex, and WaitGroup.
+By using channels for communication, or using the sync package such as Mutex, RWMutex, and WaitGroup.

 ```